 ulab (pronounced "micro lab") lets you perform number crunching tasks in CircuitPython more quickly, often around 10x as fast.
 This can be very handy when dealing with sensor data, as we'll see below.

-Right now, you need to get CircuitPython 5.1.0-rc.0, a pre-release version of CircuitPython to have ulab enabled, and any Adafruit CircuitPython board with an M4 or higher processor, including all SAMD51 and nRF boards.
-It'll be in the stable version when 5.1.0 is released.
+Make sure you have CircuitPython 5.1.0 or newer, and any Adafruit CircuitPython board with an M4 or higher processor, including most SAMD51 and nRF boards.

 ulab is modeled after

-numpy, but is not entirely compatible; so after the examples, we'll also provide you with some guidelines to help you move between numpy and ulab.
+numpy, but is not entirely compatible; so after the examples there are guidelines to help you move between numpy and ulab.

 ulab is not available in Blinka, Adafruit's Single Board Computer layer for CircuitPython - for those boards we recommend using plain numpy since it's available!
 If your code needs to run on both CircuitPython and Blinka, you'll probably either need to use conditional code or forego the use of ulab altogether.

 ulab makes things faster by operating on entire arrays of values in one operation.
 For example, when you have two numbers